 Click here for a Fact Sheet on Hispanic heritage & Walls!

-For more information on Walls, or to request a showing, contact mgrace [at] wocumc.org.
+For more information on Walls, to watch the full documentary, or to request a showing, contact mgrace [at] wocumc.org.